-Contributor: Kirsten Haglund, Community Relations Representative for Timberline Knolls and Founder and President of the Kirsten Haglund Foundation
+Contributor: Kirsten Haglund, Founder and President of the Kirsten Haglund Foundation

 Speaking out about anything you’ve struggled with is not easy.
 There’s the risk of judgment, the fear you’ll be misunderstood, or that people just won’t care.
 Being vulnerable is hard, but often, openness, honesty and self-disclosure can lead to strength and empowerment – not only your own, but others’ as well.

 That is the lesson I learned from sharing my story of recovery from an eating disorder.

 At 17 years old, I had recovered physically from my battle with anorexia.
 I had restored my weight and many of the other physical effects of the eating disorder.
 I had worked hard with my nutritionist to learn what a balanced diet really was, and to enjoy cooking for myself, having meals with family and friends, eating “fear foods.”

 I had pulled up a lot of the emotional roots of the eating disorder, working with my therapist on my rigidity and perfectionism, practicing taking thoughts captive and replacing false thinking with truths, finding healthy ways to channel and express emotion.